odoo/odoo/doc/reference/guidelines.rst

     - When defining *report* model (SQL views e.i.) : use ``<related_base_model>.report.<action>``, based on the Transient convention.

-- Odoo Python Class : use camelcase for code in api V11 (Object-oriented style), underscore lowercase notation for old api (SQL style).
+- Odoo Python Class : use camelcase for code.

 .. code-block:: python